alanoursland/tr_xor/notes/related_topics.md

 * **Abstract Algebra & Topology in Neural Networks:**
     * The hierarchical composition of half-spaces (defined by ReLUs) to form complex decision regions is already studied using tools from discrete geometry and topology (e.g., counting linear regions).
 This theory provides a semantic interpretation (prototypes) for these geometric structures.

-These connections suggest that the "Prototype Surface Learning Theory" could be a unifying concept or a new lens through which to view many existing challenges and phenomena in neural network research.
+These connections suggest that the prototype surface theory could be a unifying concept or a new lens through which to view many existing challenges and phenomena in neural network research.